-An ally is someone who may not identify as part of a community, but supports and advocates for them.
-At Salesforce, we say that allies ask, listen, show up, and speak up for one another.
-We also recognize allyship is a journey.
-Some may be at the very start where they are curious and want to learn more.
-Others may be further along the journey and are courageous — ready to use their voice or platform to speak up.
-This can be in small moments like noticing a woman was interrupted in a meeting, or a larger gesture like advocating for a highly-qualified woman employee during the promotion process.
+An ally is someone who advances the rights of, supports, and advocates for a community they may not identify as belonging to.
+At Salesforce, we say allies ask, listen, show up, and speak up for one another.
+We also recognise allyship is a journey.
+We know that some may be at the very start — curious — they want to learn more.
+Others may be further along the journey and are — courageous – ready to use their voice or platform to speak up.

 We strive to create a workplace that reflects the diverse communities around us and where everyone feels seen, heard, valued, and empowered to succeed.
 We have created the SWN Inclusive Allies program to help raise awareness about gender equality through a specific ASEAN regional lens and to offer guidance to colleagues who want to support equality through allyship.
 The program will give everyone an opportunity to share a common language, tools, and actions to practice being a stronger ally.
 It consists of a series of workshops and materials where our employees can learn more about gender equality and be inspired to be an ally.

 If you are a leader, think of ways to use your platform to advance a woman’s career and promote gender equality in your business.

 Just as technology companies have revolutionised and disrupted industries, we are in a unique position to lead the way for equality.
 To reach gender equality, we all need to take consistent steps along this journey.
 Learn more about our inclusive leadership practices and how to champion equality in business.
 Finally, use Trailhead to reflect on the value of diversity and inclusion at work and what you can do to promote equality.